isar/hive/README.md

 - 🌍 Cross-platform: mobile, desktop, browser
 - 🚀 Need for Speed?
 Hive's got it in spades.
 - 💡 Simple, powerful, & intuitive API
-- 🔐 Tighter than Fort Knox: We've got encryption built right in.
+- 🔐 Tighter than Fort Knox: Encryption is built right in.
 - 🧠 Think multi-tasking: Hive supports multiple isolates.
 - 🔋 No need to pack extras: Hive comes with batteries included.